 Cultured meat is actually meat, but without the slaughter element.
 It’s grown in laboratories using cultured animal muscle cells, meaning that animals suffer and die in order for us to eat it.
 For this reason, it’s growing in popularity amongst consumers that want to eat meat more sustainably, but don’t want to cut it out altogether.

 Although it’s not yet available to buy, you’ll likely be seeing cultured meat on the shelves in your local grocery store soon.
-But for now, stick to your plant-based alternatives.
+But for now, you’ll have to stick to your plant-based alternatives.

-Some of the alternatives we’ve recommended have even higher protein content than the original meat options.
-Not to mention less fat and cholesterol.
-And with added vitamins and minerals, plant-based alternatives are also great for getting your daily nutrients.
+Some of the alternatives I’ve recommended have an even higher protein content than the original meat options, not to mention less fat and cholesterol.
+Many include a range of vitamins and minerals, so you can stick to a balanced diet, even without animal products.

-If you don’t fancy cooking, you can even get plant-based meals delivered straight to your home.
-We found the best vegan and vegetarian delivery services that’ll keep you on track.
+If you don’t fancy scouring the grocery store for these ingredients, you can get plant-based meals delivered straight to your home.
+We found the best vegan and vegetarian delivery services out there in 2024.
+They’re great if you’re brand new to plant-based eating, or even if you’re a long-term vegan who needs some new ideas!